cision/rover-ui/CODE_GUIDELINES.md

 ## Pull requests

 All code changes should be in branches and should be reviewed and approved by at least 2 people.
-One of those people should be a TK-UI V2 champion.
+One of those people should be a RoverUI V2 champion.

 Currently, the champions are: